 Get your binoculars and clipboard at the ready – the Big Garden Birdwatch is back!

 To make sure you get the most from your hour of birdwatching, be sure to prepare your patch in advance for any visitors.
-A topped up bird feeder and full bird bath will help entice birds into your space for you to count.
+A topped up bird feeder and full bird bath will help bring birds into your space for you to count.
 The RSPB has lots of tips on how to attract birds for the birdwatch, and the rest of the year, on their website.

 The Big Garden Birdwatch is taking place this year from 27 to 29 January.
 For all the information you need to take part, and to sign up, visit the RSPB website.
 Happy watching!